Levi Roots: Career

 Levi Roots' Reggae Reggae Sauce is a jerk barbecue sauce.
 In 2006, 4,000 bottles of the sauce were sold at the Notting Hill Carnival.

 He later took the sauce to a food trade show, where he was spotted by a BBC producer who approached him to appear on Dragons' Den.
 He appeared in the first episode of the fourth series in February 2007, seeking £50,000 of investment from the Dragons in return for a 20% equity stake in Reggae Reggae Sauce.
 Despite erroneously claiming that he had an order for 2.5 million litres of the sauce (when in fact the order was for 2,500 kilograms), he was offered the £50,000 for a 40% stake in his business by Peter Jones and Richard Farleigh.
 Shortly after his appearance on the programme, Sainsbury's announced that they would be stocking the sauce in 600 of their stores.

-Roots falsely claimed that his sauce recipe had been passed down to him by his grandmother.
-He later admitted in court that this was not true.
+Roots claimed that the sauce recipe had been passed down to him by his grandmother.
+After being accused of stealing the recipe from a former friend and business partner, he said that he invented it himself and that the claimed family history was a marketing ploy.

-Leading from the success of his spicy sauce, Roots released an extended version of his song "Reggae Reggae Sauce" which features one of his children (Joanne) on backing vocals.
-The music video features a cameo from Peter Jones.
-All of the money raised went to Comic Relief.
-The song, which formed part of his pitch on Dragons' Den (and was also sung by Roots in an appearance on Harry Hill's TV Burp), was also released as a download single.
-"Proper Tings (The Reggae Reggae Sauce Song)" received its first play on Allan Lake's breakfast show on Core.

-A news story in The Grocer magazine in 2010 states that a range of ready meals were to be launched, and that Roots had stated that the value of the brand had then increased to £30 million.